Related Posts

 Rheumatoid Arthritis

 Peptide-based anti-arthritic agents show promise in managing rheumatoid arthritis (RA), a chronic autoimmune condition characterized by joint inflammation and damage.
-These agents can target key molecules such as TNF-alpha or IL-6, which play crucial roles in RA pathogenesis.
+These agents can target critical molecules such as TNF-alpha or IL-6, which play crucial roles in RA pathogenesis.
 By inhibiting these inflammatory mediators, peptide-based therapies have the potential to reduce joint inflammation, alleviate pain, and slow down disease progression in individuals with RA.

 Osteoarthritis